-Millie harrumphed and then stood up and joined me.
+Millie harrumphed and then stood up to join me.
 “Okay but if he needs your help, you start the case tomorrow.”

 Charlie had stood up and reached across the table to shake my hand.
-It was warm and strong, and I guessed he was in his 70s, dressed in a golf shirt and khaki pants I could tell he was a northerner by his lack of tan.
+It was warm and strong, and I guessed he was in his 70s, dressed in a golf shirt and khaki pants.
+I could also tell he was a northerner by his lack of tan.

 “Oh, I don’t think so, not unless he is an expert on Walt Disney World.”

 Charlie looked a bit surprised but went with the flow.
-“Well then maybe you are the man for the job.”
-He motioned towards the papers spread out.
+“Well then, maybe you are the man for the job.”
+He motioned towards the spread out papers.
 “Why don’t you two sit down and I will tell you what I am doing down here in Florida with all this.”

 I pulled out a chair for Millie and then sat next to her across the table from our impromptu host.

 “I am from Michigan, but I lived down here once.
 After me and my buddy Frank got back from Vietnam, he had a friend down here working a huge construction job.
-Iy was Walt Disney World.
-We had been Sea Bees in the Navy, so we worked from Admiral Fowler dredging the Seven Seas Lagoon and putting in the central pillar in the Contemporary.
-We worked down here until the place opened, by then I wanted to go back to Michigan, but Frank stayed on.
-He did all kind of things for the company, but his favorite was building the tracks and then getting the train operating he even worked on the monorail for a bit.”
+It was Walt Disney World.
+We had been Sea Bees in the Navy, so we worked for Admiral Fowler dredging the Seven Seas Lagoon and putting in the central pillar in the Contemporary.
+We worked down here until the place opened.
+By then I wanted to go back to Michigan, but Frank stayed on.
+He did all kind of things for the company, but his favorite was building the tracks and getting the train operating.
+He even worked on the monorail for a bit.”

-Frank took a second and took a sip from his cup of coffee.
-“Me and Frank stayed in touch, Frank was really great, he would write me a letter at least every other month.”
-Charlie said motioning towards all the papers spread out over the table.
+Frank paused and took a sip from his cup of coffee.
+“Me and Frank stayed in touch.
+Frank was really great.
+He would write me a letter at least every other month,” Charlie said motioning towards all the papers spread out over the table.

-I spoke up.
+I decided to speak up.
 “So, what are you looking for in these letters?”